Birkbeck/sdp23-coursework-StAnthony1/README.md

 1. Complete the methods in the `Instruction` class — this may require you to add some fields,
    which should be *protected*, so that they are accessible in any subclasses.

+2. Updated: Study the implementation of a concrete subclass AddInstruction of Instruction and associated test class AddInstructionTest.

-2. Now create a subclass of `Instruction` for each kind of SML instruction and fix the method `Translator.instruction` so that it properly translates that kind of instruction.
+   OLd: Now create a subclass of `Instruction` for each kind of SML instruction and fix the method `Translator.instruction` so that it properly translates that kind of instruction.
    *Recommended*: write one instruction at a time and test it out thoroughly, before proceeding to the next!

+3. Updated: Now create a subclass of Instruction for each of the remaining six kinds of SML instructions and fix the method Translator.getInstruction so that it properly translates that kind of instruction.
+   Recommended: write one instruction at a time and test it out thoroughly, before proceeding to the next!

-3. Start with the `add` instruction, because the code for translating it is already there — in method `Translator.instruction`.
+   Old: Start with the `add` instruction, because the code for translating it is already there — in method `Translator.instruction`.
 Initially, the program will not compile because there is no class for the instruction `add`; once that class is written, the program will compile.